powsybl/powsybl-open-rao/docs/algorithms/castor/special-features/pst-regulation.md

 ## Presentation

-In some processes and/or regions, certain critical elements are operated in series with a PST such that when these elements are overloaded and there is still a possibility to change the tap position of the associated PST, the latter is used to secure the constrained elements.
+In some processes and/or regions, certain critical elements are operated in series with a PST such that when these elements are overloaded and there is still a possibility to change the tap position of the associated PST and if is not in abutment, the latter is used to secure the constrained elements.

-At the end of the curative optimization of the RAO, such critical lines can still be unsecure because they are not necessarily representative of the global unsecure situation of the network.
+At the end of the curative optimization of the RAO, such critical lines can still be unsecure because they are not limiting elements.
 Indeed, some other lines can have a margin which is way more negative so the RAO cannot improve its objective function by changing the taps of the PSTs in series with overloaded critical elements.
 The results must then be post-processed to check if changing the taps of these PSTs of interest could help secure the critical element they monitor, even if this means increasing the flow in surrounding lines.
 This is called **PST regulation**.

 > Even if only one critical element is overloaded, all PSTs are regulated at once since they may have side effects on
 > other lines than the ones they protect.